 Surprisingly, we made it in to Gent and all the way to the hotel without so much as a single wrong turn.
 I was rather pleased with myself, but stopped short of sharing my glee with Adonis and Ohmygod since, technically, it was my job.

 Yeah.
-I might as well have been giving Ohmygod permission.
+I might as well have been giving Ohmygod detailed instructions of what to do.

 About one kilometer from the hotel, on a road with such a track, we were riding to the right of the rail, with more than ample space.
 Suddenly, I hear Ohmygod’s “Hmmmmph!” behind me.
 It was not his “ordinary” utterance, however.
 This time it was a much higher pitch to it–almost a squeak–and at an extremely high volume.
 I glanced quickly over my left shoulder, which confirmed my fear: Ohmygod had slipped into the track.

-I quickly pulled over to both avoid the inevitable crash, but also to watch the spectacle unfold (yes, the “have to watch the train wreck” comment is appropriate here, given the tracks).
+I quickly pulled over to both avoid the inevitable crash, but also to watch the spectacle unfold (yes, the “have to watch the train wreck” comment is appropriate here, given the tracks amd, well, Ohmygod’s “track” record).

 It was incredible in several aspects.
 First, and I had never seen this before, he had managed to get both wheels into the groove of the track.
-Second, he had not fallen.
+Second, and I had never witnessed this either, he had not fallen.
 In fact, he had come to a dead stop, but was still upright on the bike.
 Third, once he realized he was no longer moving, he thrusted his arms and legs as if he were posing for a modern-day da Vinci drawing.
 Fourth, he remained on the still upright bike in this position for several seconds, as if he were waiting for the tracks to pull him along.
-It is not entirely clear, but it certainly appeared as though Ohmygod believed that the motion of trains relied on some sort of conveyer system in the rails, which he assumed would do the same for his bike.
+It was not entirely clear, but it certainly appeared as though Ohmygod believed that the motion of trains relied on some sort of conveyer system in the rails, which he assumed would do the same for his bike.

 Eventually, he got off the bike, seemingly having come to the realization that there would be no such “free ride.”
 Either that or he sensed an oncoming trolley, which was a little more than a block away.
-To his credit, he started tugging at the bike, trying to dislodge it from its predicament.
+To his credit, he started tugging at the bike, trying to dislodge it from its predicament, rather than simply leaving it there as he strolled off in search of his next beer.

 Except it was Ohmygod.